auditandprofit/axioms/README.md

 python dag_generator.py "root node"
 ```

-The script now also accepts seed prompts from a file using the `--seed-file`
+The script now also accepts a seed prompt from a file using the `--seed-file`
 flag.
-Each line in the file is treated as a separate seed node:
+The entire contents of the file are treated as a single seed node:

 ```bash
 python dag_generator.py --seed-file seeds.txt